Eating Healthy in Cuba, the Country of Scarcity

 - Eat at your casa particular.
 They will be more willing to cater to your nutritional needs than a busy restaurant.
 These plates should cost about $7-10 for dinner.
 And $3-5 for breakfast.
 It’s “expensive” for a developing-country/Cuban-standards, but your time and options will be slim.

-- If they are offering a “natural fruit juice” – sometimes it is juice from a carton with tons of sugar, coloring, and preservatives.
-Ask if its pre-made or a freshly cut up fruit blend.
+- If they are offering a “natural fruit juice” – most of the time it is juice from a carton with tons of sugar, coloring, and preservatives.
+Ask if it freshly cut up fruit blend and for no milk or sugar (depending on your restrictions).

 - Ask for little to no added sugar.
-Otherwise, a third of your cocktail/drink may consist of granulated sugar.
+Otherwise, a third of your cocktail/drink will consist of granulated sugar.

 - If you happen to pass by a fruit stand, seize the moment and stock up!